evertonricardo036/evertonricardo036/README.md

 # Hi, I'm Everton 👋

-Full Stack Developer (Junior) focused on JavaScript, React, and Node.js.
+Full Stack Developer (Junior) focused on building scalable web applications using JavaScript, React, and Node.js.

-I am currently building real-world applications and improving my skills every day.
+I have a strong background in business operations and entrepreneurship, which gave me discipline, problem-solving skills, and consistency — qualities I now apply in software development.

 ## 🚀 Tech Stack
 - JavaScript